 Terminate execution with an error if cond evaluates to false, otherwise produce the result of evaluating e.
-Make sure that e produces a meaningful value that is used subsequently (it can just be a variable), or dead code elimination can easily remove the assertion.
+Unless e produces a value that is used subsequently (it can just be a variable), dead code elimination may remove the assertion.

 a with [i] <- e